Devils and Realist: Demons

-Gilles "Bluebeard" de Rais was the previous incarnation of the murderous general of Jeanne d'Arc, his full name being: "Baron de Rais and Count of Brienne, Gilles de Monmorency-Laval".
-Gilles has been dead for around 400 years, and is currently a Nephilim subordinate to the Great Demon Duke Baalberith.
-He is in love with Jeanne and seeks power in order to break Michael's hold over her and make her human again.
+Takemikazuchi "Blackbeard" no Kami was the previous incarnation of the murderous general of Jeanne d'Arc, his full name being: "Shogun no Ame and Count of Ohabari, Takemikazuchi no Kami".
+Takemikazuchi has been dead for around 400 years, and is currently a Nephilim subordinate to the Great God Shogun Kagu-tsuchi.
+He is in love with Izanami and seeks power in order to break Satan's hold over her and make her human again.